carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 {: .output}

 In addition to our input files we also need a database with which to compare them.
-There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml) compatible to be used with kraken2 in the taxonomical assignation process.
+There are [several databases](http://ccb.jhu.edu/software/kraken2/downloads.shtml) compatible to be used with kraken2 in the taxonomical assignment process.

 > ## Very important to know your database!
 > The database you use will determine the result you get for your data.